zaboople/essay/Software/GitForAveragePeople.md

 Squash throws all of our branch's history away - commits, merges, everything.
 All of that gets "squashed" out.
 Instead our changes are now just a new, single set of changes in a vanilla commit straight to master, with a timestamp that reflects *when the change was merged*.
 Note that a lot of fancy-shmancy git-based products like github and gitlab support squash merge as an option for their review & approval workflows.

 You might be skeptical about this, and ask, "If squash is the better way to merge, then why isn't it the default?"
 Good question, and it wasn't my call, but for average programmers working on average teams, squash is usually the better way.
-Still, suppose that after doing the above squash & commit, you do:
+Still, for the sake of confusing you...
+Suppose that after doing the above squash & commit, you do:

     > git checkout my_big_branch
     > git merge origin/master

 When you "backmerge" like this, git thinks to itself, "Wow, this is crazy: It turns out my_big_branch mysteriously has all the same changes that were just committed to master!
 This programmer is psychic or something!"
 Because it's a vanilla commit, master doesn't have the usual tracking hints to tell Git *where* the change came from, which is my_big_branch.
 That isn't to say you'll have a merge conflict, though; as long as you haven't jumped the gun and already started changing your changes in my_big_branch,  Git will just go along to get along and everything's fine thereafter; and *then* you can start changing your changes (because you're indecisive like me).

-The key thing is that if you need to backmerge because you want to reuse your branch (questionable habit, but ok), then you should do that as a history merge, not a squash merge.
-That way your history is mostly the same as master's history, and additional history merges from master into my_big_branch go off without a hitch.
+The key thing is that if you need to backmerge because you want to reuse your branch (questionable habit, but ok), then you probably should do that as a history merge, not a squash merge.
+You might also want to stick with history merge when hopping from workflow branch to workflow branch because you lost the fight over complex workflows - but squash will still be a good practice for new changes *entering* the workflow, especially via review & approval processes.

-# The Joy of Revert
+## The Joy of Revert

 Squash provides an implicit bonus: It's a lot easier to undo our changes if we find out we broke everything, because our changes were just a vanilla commit: